IqraFatima-Coder/The_Metro_App_in_Java/README.md

  A graph is a collection of nodes (or vertices) connected by edges.
 In your metro app, each metro station represents a node, and the direct routes (with distances) between them represent edges.
 This graph structure allows you to model the connections and paths between different metro stations.

 ### **Directed Graphs**
-Explanation: In your implementation, the routes between stations can be considered directed, as they have a specific start and end point.
+In this implementation, the routes between stations can be considered directed, as they have a specific start and end point.
 For example, if there’s a route from Station A to Station B, it doesn’t necessarily mean there’s a direct route back from B to A. This characteristic allows for a more accurate representation of the metro system.

 ### **Weighted Graphs**
-Explanation: The edges in your graph have weights, which in your case are the distances between stations.
-This allows you to calculate the shortest path based on distance rather than just the number of edges (or stations) traversed.
+The edges in this graph have weights, which in our case are the distances between stations.
+This allows us to calculate the shortest path based on distance rather than just the number of edges (or stations) traversed.

 ### **Dijkstra’s Algorithm**
-Explanation: This algorithm is used to find the shortest path from a starting node to other nodes in a graph.
+This algorithm is used to find the shortest path from a starting node to other nodes in a graph.
 You’ve implemented Dijkstra’s algorithm in your app to calculate the shortest route between the selected start and destination stations based on the distances (weights) assigned to the edges.

 ### **Data Structures**
-Explanation: You’ve employed various data structures, such as:
+We have employed various data structures, such as:
 HashMap: Used to store stations and their connections (routes), providing efficient lookup times when searching for a specific station.
 Priority Queue: Utilized to manage the nodes during the execution of Dijkstra’s algorithm, ensuring that the node with the smallest distance is processed next.

 ### **Lists**
-Explanation: ArrayLists or linked lists may be used to store the routes associated with each station, allowing for dynamic management of the edges connected to each node.
+ArrayLists or linked lists are used to store the routes associated with each station, allowing for dynamic management of the edges connected to each node.